grantcolley/dotnetwhat/README.md

 When working with pointer types `stackalloc` must use the `unsafe` context, however, this is not necessary if you assign a stack allocated memory block to a [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span).

+>  **Warning**
+>
+>  Allocating too much memory on the stack can result in a [StackOverflowException](https://learn.microsoft.com/en-us/dotnet/api/system.stackoverflowexception) being thrown.

 ## What's in the CIL

 #### Method Parameters